effektif/user-docs/docs/integration/javascript.rst

 ======================

 You can integrate with external systems by writing JavaScript code in a :ref:`javascript-action`.
-Signavio Workflow runs the code on the server, using `Node.js <https://nodejs.org>`_.
+Signavio Workflow Accelerator runs the code on the server, using `Node.js <https://nodejs.org>`_.
 As well as Node.js’ JavaScript API, scripts can use additional libraries (see below).

 Script task configuration